Skip to main content

 \begin{equation*} \cos(z) \coloneqq \frac{e^{iz} + e^{-iz}}{2} \qquad\text{and}\qquad \sin(z) \coloneqq \frac{e^{iz} - e^{-iz}}{2i} . \end{equation*}

-Let us use our definition to prove the common properties we usually associate with sine and cosine.
-In the process we also define the number \(\pi\text{.}\)
+Let us use our definition to prove common properties of sine and cosine.
+In the process, we also define the number \(\pi\text{.}\)

 The proposition immediately implies that \(\sin(x)\) and \(\cos(x)\) are real whenever \(x\) is real.